 Stage One: White Spots

 In stage one, the tooth begins to show signs of strain from the attack of sugars and acids, and white spots will begin to materialize just below the surface of the enamel.
 These white spots are representative of the demineralization of the tooth and can be easy to miss because they’re likely to occur on your child’s molars.
 A dental exam, of course, is designed to catch such cavities!
 Can you see why regular visits to the dentist are recommended?
 As mentioned previously, at this stage, the cavity can be repaired without the need to excavate the tooth.
 We use a special tool called the Spectra that allows us to detect even the tiniest sign of a new cavity developing.
 It’s quick and painless.
-If we catch tooth decay early enough, we can treat it easily, and usually the treatment won’t require numbing the patient.
+If we catch tooth decay early enough, we can treat it easily.

 Stage Two: Enamel Decay